Timeline Sensitivity and Systems That Bend: The Physics of Abundance

 When evaluating the Unscarcity framework’s timeline sensitivity, we need to separate four different kinds of risk:

-The first risk is essentially zero.
+The first risk is zero.
 The other three are substantial—but they affect timing, not feasibility.

 You can argue about when fusion will be commercial.
 You cannot argue about whether it’s physically possible.
 The sun proves it every 8 minutes when its light reaches Earth.

-Let me give you the honest update on where key technologies stand right now, in late 2025, versus where the book’s optimistic timelines suggested they’d be.
+Let me give you the honest update on where key technologies stand right now, in early 2026, versus where the book’s optimistic timelines suggested they’d be.

 Book Timeline: Commercial fusion by 2032.